rmovva/rmovva.github.io/index.md

 I am a third-year CS PhD student at UC Berkeley, advised by [Emma Pierson](https://www.cs.cornell.edu/~emmapierson/).

-I develop AI and NLP methods for problems in the social sciences, healthcare, and biology.
+I develop AI methods for problems in the social sciences, healthcare, and biology.
-Recently, I am excited about interpreting foundation models for hypothesis generation.
+Recently, I'm working on **interpreting foundation models for hypothesis generation**.
-I'm also interested in evaluating and improving the social impacts of AI.
+I'm also interested in evaluating the social impacts of AI.

 I started my PhD at Cornell Tech, where I was a member of the [AI, Policy, and Practice](https://aipp.cis.cornell.edu/) group and a [Digital Life Initiative](https://www.dli.tech.cornell.edu/) fellow.
 Before my PhD, I studied CS at MIT, with minors in Biology and Women's & Gender Studies.